Passport Path

 The legal basis of AE-RST-01 is wholly statutory and confined to Chapter Two of Federal Law 17/1972.
 Article 17 (first paragraph) provides: 'A national having acquired nationality by operation of law, who has acquired a foreign nationality, may recover his nationality of origin if he renounces the one acquired.'
 Article 17 (second paragraph) provides: 'A female national having acquired, by operation of law, the nationality of her foreign husband who has deceased, or who has abandoned or divorced her, may recover her nationality provided that she renounces the nationality of her husband.
 Her children from the aforementioned husband may, upon their request, acquire the nationality of the State if their regular residence is in the State and they expressed their will to renounce the nationality of their father.'
 Article 18 provides: 'Minors from among the children of any person having lost his nationality may recover, upon their request, the nationality of the State upon reaching the age of majority' (age of majority = completion of 21 Gregorian years per Art 1 Bis).
 Article 20 supplies the operative legal mechanism: 'Without prejudice to the provisions of Article (14) Bis of the present Decree-Law, granting, deprivation, withdrawal and recovery of nationality shall be by a Federal decree and it may not be contested.
 By virtue of a Federal decree, the nationality may be returned to a person who has been deprived thereof or [from] whom it has been withdrawn.'
 Constitutionally, the entire scheme sits under Art 8 (single nationality, 'specified by law') and Art 120(16) (federal nationality is an exclusive federal competence), so recovery — like every nationality act — is a federal, not an emirate-level, decision.
 There is no implementing-regulation text decoded in the primary corpus that adds recovery-specific conditions, and Art 45 delegates any fees to the Cabinet (none gazetted).

-May recover UAE nationality by renouncing the acquired one (AE-RST-01, Art 17)
+May recover UAE nationality by renouncing the acquired one (this route, Art 17)

 Art 17: a national who acquired nationality by operation of law and then acquired a foreign nationality may recover the UAE nationality of origin if he renounces the acquired one.
 Recovery is effected by Federal decree (Art 20).
 (Note: the original loss arose under Art 15(c), willingly becoming a naturalized national of a foreign state.)

-May recover UAE nationality by renouncing the husband's nationality (AE-RST-01, Art 17)
+May recover UAE nationality by renouncing the husband's nationality (this route, Art 17)

 Art 17(2): a female national who, by operation of law, acquired the nationality of her foreign husband who has died (or abandoned/divorced her) may recover her nationality provided she renounces the husband's.
 Her children from that husband may also acquire on request if resident in the State and they renounce the father's nationality.

-May recover UAE nationality on majority, upon request (AE-RST-01, Art 18)
+May recover UAE nationality on majority, upon request (this route, Art 18)

 Art 18: minors among the children of a person who lost his nationality may recover, upon their request, the nationality of the State upon reaching the age of majority.
 Majority = completion of 21 Gregorian years (Art 1 Bis).

-Not eligible for recovery — Art 17 conditions recovery on renouncing the acquired nationality (AE-RST-01)
+Not eligible for recovery — Art 17 conditions recovery on renouncing the acquired nationality (this route)

 Art 17 requires renunciation of the acquired foreign nationality as the express condition of recovering the UAE nationality of origin.
 Without renunciation there is no recovery.
 (Dual-nationality retention is confined to the nomination cohort, AE-NAT-02, not recovery.)